Piotr1215/katacoda-scenarios/k8s-networking/k8s-networking-linkerd/step1.md

 ☕ a background script will perform following tasks:

 - start a 2-node Kubernetes cluster
-- cleanup the environment
+- prepare katacoda environment
 - setup required environmental variables
 - install linkerd CLI
 - display information about the cluster

-Once all nodes are ready, we can see cluster health information.
+> Once all nodes are ready, we can see cluster health information.

 Check if all system pods are running in *kube-system* namespace: